 The way to test Laser Power and Dwell Time in the Dot-filled Engraving mode is similar to that in the Line-filled Engraving mode.
 First, we assign a fixed value to both Dwell Time and Fill Interval.
 Here, we set the Dwell Time t1 to 5 ms/dot and the Fill Interval to 0.14 mm.
 Then we fine-tune the value of Laser Power, and we get a series of squares.

-In the Dot-filled Engraving mode, the criterion for the best engraving effect is no excessive charring or depression on the workpiece surface.
+In the Dot-filled Engraving mode, the criterion for the best engraving effect is the darker color without excessive charring or depression on the workpiece surface.
 During the engraving process, the relationship between Dwell Time t and Laser Power W is E = W*t (E is the energy absorbed by the workpiece for each engraved dot).

 In the first spot engraving test, we record the optimal Laser Power W1 corresponding to Dwell Time t1 and calculate the optimal combination of Dwell Time and Laser Power at other Work Speeds through W1*t1 = W2*t2.
 Then, through further tests, the optimal parameter values are determined.